 The Credit Union records revenue from contracts with customers in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers (ASC 606).
 Under ASC 606, the Credit Union must identify the contract with a customer, identify the performance obligation(s) within the contract, determine the transaction price, allocate the transaction price to the performance obligation(s) within the contract, and recognize revenue when (or as) the performance obligation(s) are/ is satisfied.
 The core principle under ASC 606 requires the Credit Union to recognize revenue to depict the transfer of services or products to customers in an amount that reflects the consideration that it expects to be entitled to receive in exchange for those services or products recognized as performance obligations are satisfied.
 The Credit Union generally fully satisfies its performance obligations on its contracts with customers as services are rendered and the transaction prices are typically fixed; charged either on a periodic basis or based on activity.
-Since performance obligations are satisfied as services are rendered and the transaction in applying ASC 606 that significantly affects the determination of the amount and timing of revenue from contracts with customers.
+Since performance obligations are satisfied as services are rendered and the transaction prices are satisfied as services are rendered and the transaction prices with customers.
 The recognition of revenue under ASC 606 did not materially change the timing or magnitude of revenue recognition.